NEERC/chat/Chat/README.txt

 The following software is required in order to create a delivery unit:

- * J2SE SDK 1.5 or later
+ * J2SE SDK 1.6 or later
- * Apache Ant
+ * Apache Maven